bromberis/atomai/README.md

 # clone the project
 git clone https://github.com/bromberis/atomai.git

+# open Visual Studio code
+code .

-# enter the backend directory
+# in the terminal enter the backend directory
 cd ../ATOMAI/back

-# install dependencies
+# backend install dependencies and run in development mode
 npm install

-# run in development mode
 npm start

-# enter the frontend directory
+# in the terminal enter the frontend directory
 cd ../ATOMAI/front

-# install dependencies
+# frontend install dependencies and run in development mode
 npm install

-# run in development mode
 npm start

-# open browser and enter the address
+# application will open on your browser at
 http://localhost:3000
 ```
 # Team